Graph Universal Adversarial Attacks: A Few Bad Actors Ruin Graph Learning Models: Experiments

 \paragraph{Wrong classifications often coincide with the anchor class.} A natural conjecture following the above finding is that a target node will be misclassified to the (majority) class of the anchors.
-Table~\ref{predcls_tb} (on the data set Cora) corroborates this conjecture.
-The table indicates that 96\% of the test nodes are misclassified to class 6 when all the anchor nodes belong to this class.
-An analysis of the data set shows that each node has two neighbors on average.
+Our experiment on Cora corroborates this conjecture.
+The results indicate that 96\% of the test nodes are misclassified to class 6 when all the anchor nodes belong to this class.
+An analysis of the dataset shows that each node has two neighbors on average.
 Hence, flipping the connections to the anchor nodes possibly makes the anchor class dominate among the new set of neighbors.
 Then, classifying into the anchor class becomes more likely.
-This result echoes one mentioned by~\citet{nandanwar2016structural}, who conclude that classification of a node is strongly influenced by the classes of its neighbors; it tends to coincide with the majority class of the neighbors.

-To generalize the above result, in Table~\ref{predentropy_tb} we list the entropy of the class distribution before and after attack.
-For all data sets, the entropy decreases, indicating stronger dominance of one class after attack.
+This result echoes one mentioned by~\cite{nandanwar2016structural}, who conclude that classification of a node is strongly influenced by the classes of its neighbors; it tends to coincide with the majority class of the neighbors.
+To generalize the above result, we collect the entropy change of the class distribution before and after attack.
+On Cora, Citeseer and Pol.Blogs, the changes are respectively $-1.66$, $-1.49$ and $-0.07$.
+For all datasets, the entropy decreases, indicating stronger dominance of one class after attack.
 The decrease is more substantial for Cora and Citeseer than for Pol.Blogs, which is expected, because the latter has denser and more varied connections, which eclipse the dominance of the anchor class.
+To further illustrate the dominance of the anchor class, we investigate the ASRs of the nodes from anchor class versus non-anchor class.
+The ASRs are strikingly different.
+For example, on Cora, when $\xi = 4$, the ASR of nodes from the “anchor class” is $0\%$, while that of nodes from “non-anchor class” is $96.5\%$.
+Such a phenomenon is expected.
+In most cases, flipping the edges with the anchor nodes results in dominance of the anchor class.
+Furthermore, we find that $99.9\%$ of the successfully attacked targets are misclassified into the anchor class, corroborating the theory.